 2. Operational Precision

 You should organise your business operations around delivering on your brand promise and factoring in a process to deliver good customer service.
-Speed of execution should be factored into your operational strategy with feedback loops, as well as a method of working which ensures financial control that both generates and preserves cash.
+Speed of execution should be factored into your operational strategy with feedback loops, as well as a process which implements financial control that generates and preserves cash.

 3. Regulatory Resilience

 In an ever-changing regulatory landscape, this is one of the toughest hurdles financial services business leaders face.
-Foreseeing regulatory changes should be a strategic imperative and built into the company culture.
-Avoid commercial exploitation of regulatory change and put measures in place to identify non-compliance quickly.
-Make the time to forge a healthy relationship with Regulators Regulation.
+Foreseeing regulatory changes should be a strategic imperative and built into company culture.
+Avoid commercial exploitation of regulatory change and put measures in place to identify non-compliance quickly and make the time to forge a healthy relationship with Regulators Regulation.

 4. Hiring a talented team

-First, a high energy and high growth mindset cannot be driven from the bottom up but instead top down by the CEO.
+A high energy and high growth mindset cannot be driven from the bottom up but top-down by the CEO.
 To support your organisational structure, you’ll need to start by identifying your employer brand.
 What makes you different?
 Why should people work for you over your competition?
 What can you put in place to attract and retain top talent?

 Research what incentives encourage employee loyalty and make plans to be flexible about this.
 Think about what you can implement that will grow and nurture the skills and work experience of your employees.
-Once you've tackled these issues, it’s important to find innovative resourcing solutions and take the hiring process seriously.
+Following that, it’s important to find innovative resourcing solutions and take the hiring process seriously.
 Headcount is often the biggest cost to your business, so get it right with a well thought out hiring process.

 Your upscaling strategy should factor in your efforts around building your brand and your business message.
 Also, watch out for new products religiously, keep an eye on emerging markets and find the time to create new partnerships regularly.